JakeOtto/python_practice/chapter1/01_say_hello_to_python.md

 * Create and concatenate (join together) strings
 * Explain the term _return value_
 * Assign and reassign variables
+* Create strings using interpolation
+* Exit the REPL back to the regular terminal

 ## Prerequisites